rehierl/node-tree-outliner/3-basic-design/3-4-0-design-5.md

 containers and the set of sections (or sectioning nodes).

 **CLARIFICATION**
-A parent container does not belong to any of the sections that have to end with it.
+A parent container does not belong to any section whose default scope has to end with it.

-*With regards to type-1 sectioning nodes*:
+*With regards to a type-1 sectioning node*:

 A sectioning node is defined to not be part of the section it declares.
 This consequently also includes the parent container of a type-1 section.

-*With regards to type-2 sectioning nodes*:
+*With regards to a type-2 sectioning node*:

 If a parent container would belong to such a section, it would have to become one of the section's top-level nodes.
 (To be more clear, the parent container would then be the section's only top-level node).
-Consequently, nodes that are presequent to a type-2 sectioning node, whose default scope has to end with it, would, because of the associated parent container, implicitly be associated with a subsequent section.
+Consequently, nodes that are presequent to a type-2 sectioning node, would, because of the associated parent container, implicitly be associated with a subsequent section.
 That is, the subsequent sectioning node would have an effect on nodes that are presequent to it.
-The parent container of a type-2 section must, because of this potential conflict, not belong to the section whose default scope has to end with it.

-Put differently: The presequent parent container would have to be associated with a section which is declared by a sectioning node that is subsequent to it.
-That is with an, at the time of being entered, unknown section.
-This would consequently trigger an undeclared section error.
+As such, associating a parent container with a type-2 section would be in conflict with the very definition of a node's context.

+In addition to that, and because multiple type-2 sections may have the same parent container, the question that would then have to be answered would be with which inner section to associate such a parent container: With the first inner section, or an inner section that is subsequent to it?

+In short: A parent container must not be associated with a type-2 section.

 <!-- ======================================================================= -->
 ## derived statements